 - 17.1.1.
 Anyone wishing to compete in WWT sanctioned events, recognised events or trials of sanctioned events must be WWT members and may only compete with the approval of the WWT. - 17.1.2.
-There is a maximum number of 48 competitors per gender in a WWT event entering in the Surf-Freestyle and 80 per gender entering in the Surf Slalom discipline. - 17.1.3.
-If the amount of registered competitors exceeds the maximum number of competitors, the WWT Sports Commission will select competitors based on their participation and ranking in other events and / or wing-foil merits.
-Video footage may be requested and used for selection. - 17.1.4.
-Two weeks before an event, Local Organiser Wildcards shall be approved by the WWT Sports Commission. - 17.1.5.
+There is a maximum number of 32 competitors per gender in a WWT event entering in the Surf-Freestyle and Waves.
+A maximum of 48 per gender entering in the Surf Slalom discipline and a maximum of 24 per gender entering in the Big Air discipline. - 17.1.3.
+If the number of registered competitors exceeds the maximum number of competitors, the WWT Sports Commission will select competitors based on their seeding.
+Video footage may be requested and used for selection.

+- 17.1.4.
+The competitors who are seeded and registered before the closing date, will be entitled to an entry allocation. - 17.1.5.
+Two weeks before an event, Local Organiser Wildcards shall be approved by the WWT Sports Commission. - 17.1.6.
 The GWA will publish the wildcard allocation and participants list 14 days before an event.